Here is something you never knew before! Early Christian creeds prove Jesus’ death, resurrection, and post-resurrection appearances!

 But how did the Apostle Paul know about the creed?
 Because three years after his conversion (AD 36-38), Paul met with Peter and James in Jerusalem (Gal.
 1:18-19; cf. 1 Cor.
 15:5-7).

 It was at that meeting he learned this creed.
-Meaning the creed had been in use five to seven years after Jesus’s resurrection!
+Meaning this creed had been used five to seven years after Jesus’s resurrection!

 This early date proves that the historical information surrounding Jesus’s resurrection is accurate.